-Diabetes insipidus is a condition characterised by the passage of large volumes (>3L/day) of dilute urine due to impaired water resorption by the kidney, because of reduced ADH secretion from the posterior pituitary (cranial DI) or impaired response of the kidney to ADH (nephrogenic DI).
+Diabetes Insipidus (DI) is a condition characterised by the passage of large volumes (>3L/day) of dilute urine due to impaired water resorption by the kidney, because of reduced ADH secretion from the posterior pituitary (cranial DI) or impaired response of the kidney to ADH (nephrogenic DI).

-It is important to distinguish DI from primary polydipsia, which is a psychiatric condition characterised by excessive water consumption.
+It is important to distinguish diabetes insipidus from primary polydipsia, which is a psychiatric condition characterised by excessive water consumption.
 Other causes of polyuria and polydipsia, such as hyperglycaemia, are not to be confused with DI.

 In health, ADH acts to increase the volume of blood intravascularly, and also to decrease the volume of urine produced.
 Therefore, a lack of it causes increased urine production and internal volume depletion.

 - The most common type of DI in humans is cranial DI, involving a deficiency of ADH.

 - DI can also be gestational, or present as an iatrogenic effect of alcohol or some types of drug abuse.